ElishaP99/qa-cucumber-typescript/README.md

-# QA Automation — Cucumber + TypeScript
+# QA Cucumber TypeScript

-A Behaviour-Driven Development (BDD) automation framework built with Cucumber.js and TypeScript.
+A Behaviour-Driven Development (BDD) automation framework built using Cucumber.js and TypeScript.

-## About
+## Overview

-This project is part of my QA Automation portfolio and focuses on building a maintainable BDD automation framework.
+This project is part of my QA automation portfolio and demonstrates the development of a BDD test automation framework using Cucumber and TypeScript.

-The project demonstrates the use of Cucumber, Gherkin and TypeScript to create structured and readable automated tests.
+The framework is designed to provide readable, maintainable and reusable automated tests.

 ## Technologies